eduvpn/documentation/ACL.md

 The VPN service supports access control.
 This allows configuring that users require certain "permissions" to access a particular VPN profile.
 This is useful if you have multiple types of users.
 For example, only employees get access to the "Employees" profile, but students do not.
+You can also require certain permissions to be able to use the Portal/API at all.

 Currently, the following access control mechanisms are supported: